rse/grunt-path-check/README.md

 # grunt-path-check

-Grunt Task for Checking Existence of Programs on PATH
+Grunt Task for Checking Existence of Programs on PATH.
+In case a program is not found a warning is issues and Grunt by default stop processing until option `--force` is used.

 <p/>
 <img src="https://nodei.co/npm/grunt-path-check.png?downloads=true&stars=true" alt=""/>